A database of pharmacy practice guidelines

 Donate

 This started as a passion project that I improve on in my free time.
-Even though the monthly site maintenance costs is low ($17/month), it does come out of my pocket.
-If PharmGuides has helped you and your patients, providing a donation will help continue its commitment into the future.
+PharmGuides costs $17/month to maintain, and that comes out of my pocket.
+If it's helped you care for your patients, a donation keeps it running.

 Venmo: @pharmguides

-If you found this resource helpful and would like to support ongoing updates, consider contributing at BuyMeACoffee.
+If you found this resource helpful and would like to support ongoing updates, consider contributing at BuyMeACoffee or Venmo @pharmguides.